 Khaki/tan pants are a tried-and-true staple of many men’s business casual outfits and have been for many years.
 If your workplace allows for chinos, they’re a comfortable and accessible alternative to the typical dress pant.
 Not to mention, they’re probably the most versatile pant available.
 We love Bonobos Stretch Washed Chino Pants.
 The comfortable work pants come in a wide range of colors, sizes, and fits, and lengths to compliment men of all heights and sizes.

 Chinos come in many different colors, but for a business casual workplace, it’s best to keep it simple.
 Try khaki (all shades, but avoid anything too white), grey, or navy.
 Olive is another great choice, but borders on the more casual end of the business casual spectrum.
 Avoid obnoxious pastels that can come across as unprofessional.

 Similarly with shirts, pants come in a variety of cuts and fits.
 It’s common to see slim, straight, relaxed, and skinny fits of chinos, but most dress pants come in straight or slim cuts.
 There’s no secret “best” fit when it comes to men’s business casual either.
 It’s all about finding a style that compliments your build and personal style.
 Just be sure your pants aren’t too tight or baggy.

 Men’s Business Casual Shoes

-The last piece of the business casual puzzle Onto the last part of the basic business casual outfit: footwear.
+The last piece of the men’s business casual puzzle is footwear.
 Shoes can make or break your entire business casual appearance, so it’s important to choose wisely.

 Before we go any further, though, just in case you missed that day at school: your belt needs to match your shoes.
 If you’re wearing a watch to go along with that, make sure that matches too – but more on that later.
 Belt.
 Shoes.
 Match.
 Got it?
 Good!